zueai/create-mcp/README.md

 ## Why Cloudflare Workers?

-Honestly?
-Vibes and good DX.
-Also deployments are blazing fast.
+Honestly, vibes, great DX, and blazing fast deployments.

 I don't like running MCP servers locally, and I'm pretty sure you don't either.
-Now you don't have to run a node process if you just want to create and use minimal API wrapper MCP tools in Cursor.
+Now we don't have to run node processes to use simple MCP tools in Cursor that call APIs.

 All you have to do is write functions.
 Put your descriptions and params in JSDoc comments and it just works.